andrelas1/blog/README.md

 https://coolors.co/e63946-f1faee-a8dadc-457b9d-1d3557

-# Getting started

-Requirements:

-- Docker

-run:

-- `docker-compose -f docker-compose.dev.yml up --build`

-This will start the backend docker image (the express server) and the database in MongoDB.

-Access the app in `locahost:3000`

 # Local development

 For local development, this project uses Docker.
-It's nice to have MongoDB in a Docker container instead of in the local machine.
+It's nice to have MongoDB in a Docker container instead of it in the local machine.
 That gives the possibility to deploy the containers instead of the code, but that is an option that is not being used for deployment.

 ## Requirements for development